Team-Dubai/RapidsCemeteryFrontend/README.md

 ## Making Changes

 If you’re making changes to the code, then branch off of dev (ensure you have the latest copy by pulling first).
 Once you have made all of your changes, then create a pull request for someone to review.
 After your code has been reviewed, then merge it into dev.
 This will trigger a build that will recompile the live code and update the public application.
+Note: If you do not want to create a branch and would rather edit in dev, then you can all of your code in dev.
+Once you commit your changes to dev, a build will still be triggered.

 ### Development Server